Introduction: How to Bring Tinkercad Into Your Classroom

 There are endless options when it comes to selecting a 3D printer.
-Two good reference guides to help you do so are Tom's Guide to the Best 3D Printers of 2017 and RobotShop's Guide for Choosing a 3D Printer (2015).
+Two good reference guides to help you do so are Tom's Guide to the Best 3D Printers and PCMag's Best 3D Printers.

 Still not sure about 3D printing?
 Read this: 7 Benefits of Using 3D Printing Technology in Education.

 Other materials that are not required but definitely useful are:

 - A temporary makerspace stocked with items such as clay, popsicle sticks, glue, toothpicks, pipe cleaners, string, and blocks for brainstorming and prototyping design ideas before students get on their computers.
 (Pro tip: Major craft stores after holidays are great places to find maker supplies on clearance.)

 Step 3: Rethink Your Curriculum Through the Lens of 3D Design

 If you are here reading this, you are probably already thinking that 3D design might be a really powerful way for students to express their understanding.
 However, you don't need to reinvent the wheel - leave that to your students!
 Here are some thoughts to get your gears in motion:

 Do what you already do... just make it better.